thom1606/ShareBox/README.md

 4. File previews for the download page (starting with images).
 5. ~~Pay-as-you-go subscription option.
 For users who need more than 250 GB per month, I want to help by giving the option to pay per GB after the initial 250 GB has been reached.~~
 6. The ability to cancel an upload.
+7. Upload files to your favorite cloud drives.